 - Where you have objected to our use of it

-The right to data portability (GDPR Chapter 3 Article 20)
+The right to data portability (UK GDPR Chapter 3 Article 20)

 You can ask us to provide you or a third party with some of the information that we hold about you in a structured, commonly used, electronic form so it can be easily transferred.

-The right to object (GDPR Chapter 3 Article 21)
+The right to object (UK GDPR Chapter 3 Article 21)

 There are three rights which you have to object to your personal information being processed if there is something about your particular situation which makes you want to object to processing on this ground.
 The only absolute objection is to direct marketing.
 The other two rights relate to scientific, historical, research and statistical purposes or whether it is necessary for the public interest or official authority.